-Research involving human participants must be conducted in a manner that is sensitive to the inherent worth of all human beings.
-Respect for human dignity is expressed through the three core ethical principles of respect for persons, concern for welfare, and justice.
-Douglas College ("the College") requires and supports the highest ethical standards in conducting research involving human participants to ensure their rights are respected and protected.
-Researchers at or associated with the College are required to follow research ethics protocols to ensure their research protects human participants.
+Research involving Human Participants must be conducted in a manner that is sensitive to the inherent worth of all human beings.
+Respect for human dignity is expressed through the three core ethical principles of justice, respect for persons and concern for welfare.
+Douglas College (the College) requires and supports the highest ethical standards in conducting Research involving Human Participants to ensure their rights are respected and protected.

-Primary institutional responsibility for research involving human participants at the College is vested in the Douglas College REB and with the individual researchers.
-This policy applies to all College employees, students and other research personnel associated with the College, including emeritus instructors where applicable.
-Researchers must be aware that research involving human participants may also be governed by federal, provincial, and local laws, and by the standards and obligations of particular disciplines.
-It is the researcher's responsibility to know and follow these additional requirements.
+The purpose of this policy is to delineate the ethics protocols that Researchers at or associated with the College must follow to ensure that their Research protects Human Participants; and to ensure that Researchers are aware that Research involving Human Participants may also be governed by federal, provincial and local laws, and by the standards and obligations of particular disciplines.
+It is the Researcher's responsibility to know and follow these additional requirements.